Treat Your Dupuytren’s Disease at KSF Orthopaedic Center

 - Your hands (or feet) begin not working as well as you believe they should

 Treatment Options for Dupuytren’s Disease

-Although research is being performed using injectable substances to treat Dupuytren’s Disease, there is no sure-fire solution currently available that has been shown to provide any significant, long-term relief.
+Research is being performed using injectable substances to treat Dupuytren’s Disease.
+However, there is no sure-fire solution currently available that appears to provide any significant, long-term relief.
 The most common way in which we treat Dupuytren’s Disease is through surgery.
-This is a valuable solution when patients come to us with limited use of their hands (or feet).
-It should be noted that surgery is not a cure, and even after successful surgery, symptoms may still return.
-Post-operatively, most patients will need splinting and hand therapy to help control scar formation, as well as exercise to help regain function of the hand.
+Surgery is a valuable solution when patients come to us with limited use of their hands (or feet).
+Patients should note that surgery is not a cure, and even after successful surgery, symptoms may still return.
+Post-operatively, most patients will need splinting and hand therapy to help control scar formation and exercise to help regain the function of the hand.
 We may also introduce other treatment options, including steroid injections, radiation therapy, enzyme injections, and needle aponeurotomy.